annikahettmann/Welcome-Page/README.md

 - build an employment network for alumni

 ## Example Projects
-We have posted some examples of [analytics projects](https://github.com/ChapmanDAA/Welcome-Page/tree/master/Example%20Projects) from our executive team for your reference!
+We have posted some examples of [analytics projects](https://github.com/ChapmanDAA/Welcome-Page/tree/master/Example%20Projects) from our executive team for your reference.

 ## Meet the Executive Team